cine, Lessons Learned

 Dehancer is another great plugin for creating a photochemical film look, but I keep it deactivated in the look node tree as I find myself wasting too much time trying to brute-force a look with it.
 I’m still not very good at creating predictable results with it and I haven’t really invested enough time to learn how to use it properly – yet.

-Sidenote: Is there a DCTL / OFX plugin that ONLY does the FPE “analogue range limiter” part of Dehancer?
+Sidenote: Is there a DCTL / OFX that ONLY does the FPE “analogue range limiter” part of Dehancer?
 That would make me happy.
 At least for a little while.
-Bueller… Bueller… Anyone?
+Bueller… Bueller… thatcherfreeman… Anyone?

 My approach for getting the look and feel I want is “less is better”, but anything goes (eff around & find out is the best method yet).
-As long as I like it, and it doesn’t break things (e.g. unpleasant skintones, artifacting, banding, etc), it’s a keeper.
-(Nobody cares what goes on in the sausage factory as long as what comes out tastes good).
+As long as I like it, and it doesn’t break things (e.g. unpleasant skintones, artifacting, banding, etc), it’s a keeper – I ain’t too proud (or “pro”) to not keep piling it on.
+(And you know what -nobody cares what goes on in the sausage factory as long as what comes out is tasty).

 UPDATE 1: Cullen Kelly launched the fantastic “Contour” film look builder plugin that is now at the top of my wishlist.
 That is to say, this is a pro level plugin with a (fair) price tag that I’ll only allow myself to buy if and when someone will actually pay me for grading, lookdev, shooting, anything.
 Playing around with the free (watermarked) demo version to get some mileage with it for now.